Table of Contents

 Services are decided on a case-by-case basis and can include the following:

-The MI Choice Waiver program is available statewide across Michigan.
-There is room in this program to accommodate approximately 10,000 participants.
-While a recent budget expansion helped to reduce this program's waiting list, it did not eliminate it altogether.
-New applicants can expect approximately a three to four month waiting list to begin services.
+The MI Choice Waiver program is operated by the Michigan Department of Community Health’s (MDCH) Medical Services Administration (MSA) and is available statewide across Michigan.
+There is room in this program to accommodate approximately 14,000 participants.
+However, there is a waiting list to receive services via this waiver.
+New applicants can expect approximately a six to twelve month waiting list to begin services.

 To apply for the program, one should contact their local Michigan Area Agency on Aging.
 Some limited information about this program is available on the Michigan Department of Health & Human Services webpage.